Indigenous Midwifery

 Find an Indigenous MIDWIFE

 When it comes to providing primary care for new parents and babies on their territories, Indigenous Midwives working under the Exemption (Aboriginal) face unique challenges.
 While the province’s Midwifery Act acknowledges their right to practice autonomously in their communities, it is only recently that these midwives have been able to access the same funding streams as registered midwives.
-Alongside the National Aboriginal Council of Midwives (NACM), the AOM continues to advocate for changes to the health-care system that will eliminate barriers to practice and ensure that more Indigenous babies are born on their own land, with their births attended by Indigenous midwives.
+Alongside the National Council of Indigenous Midwives (NCIM), the AOM continues to advocate for changes to the health-care system that will eliminate barriers to practice and ensure that more Indigenous babies are born on their own land, with their births attended by Indigenous midwives.

 This advocacy work has resulted in the Ministry of Health supporting Indigenous midwifery and culturally appropriate care by providing funding for Indigenous Midwifery Programs in the following communities: